Jed Buchwald: Works

 Buchwald is also the general editor of the book series Dibner Institute Studies in the History of Science and Technology and of the book series Archimedes: New Studies in the History and Philosophy of Science and Technology, as well as managing editor of the book series Sources and Studies in the History of Mathematics and the Physical Sciences.
 Buchwald, together with Jeremy Gray, serves as editor-in-chief of the Springer journal Archive for History of Exact Sciences.

 Personal life

-Buchwald's wife Diana Kormos Buchwald is the director of the Einstein Papers Project at Caltech.
+Buchwald's wife Diana L. Kormos-Buchwald is the Robert M. Abbey Professor of History and the director of the Einstein Papers Project at Caltech.